tavisca-csingh/Orxe3Training/Notes/readme.md

    2. Print number of words in the string (string in between two blank spaces)
    3. List all strings having character 'a' in it.
 (Hint: Use 'contains()' method)
    4. Print number of matching Words in string. e.g. the word 'the' occurs 10 times.

+Assignment 2:

+1. Create a Product class, this class will have properties like ProductId, ProductName, Category, Manufacturer, Description, Price
+2. Create a ProductLogic class, this class will contains following methods
+   1. List all Products
+   2. List all products by (Category/Manufacturer)
+   3. Create a new Product
+      1. Validate the Product creation based on Following rules
+         1. ProductId must be unique
+         2. ProductName must be string
+         3. Category Name, Manufacturer must be string
+         4. Description should not be more than 100 charachetrs
+         5. Price should not be -ve
+   4. Update the product (with all validations)
+   5. Delete the Product
+   6. Save all products in Array<Product>